 What the heck kind of a weird relationship do God and Satan have???

 And I agree.
 If the book of Job, and all the other content we find in the Old Testament for that matter were our only guide on the nature of God and Satan’s relationship, then yes, the unseen-mysterious-heavenly purpose doctrine seems to be the best explanation for suffering.
-It acknowledges our lack of knowledge as puny humans and exalts God’s unmatched wisdom and pure heavenly purposes above our own – which on their own are two points that I even agree with.
+It acknowledges our lack of knowledge as puny humans and exalts God’s unmatched wisdom and pure heavenly purposes above our own—which I of course agree with as general statements a well.

 I used to believe the traditional understanding about Satan myself.
 The church I grew up in believed that God allows Satan to carry out vicious acts in our lives in order to build our character and/or test us.
 In church we were taught that God allows Satan to put us through trials and tests so that we can be more conformed to the image of Christ, to perfect us through suffering, and that for some of us it will be only through hardship that we will learn to trust God and be purified from sin.